-The reserving period have only 12 month.
-If applicant do not transfer the license plate number to different vehicle, Transport Department will cancel the registration of the plate number and distribute to others.
+The reserving period is only 12 months.
+If the applicant does not transfer the license plate number to a different vehicle, the Transport Department will cancel the registration of the plate number and distribute it to others.

-2. After the cancellation of car registration, car license fee will be refunded.
-Legally, the formula of the refund is the license fee per year X 0.24% X day of validity period (The remain validity period needs to be more than 60 days)
+2. After the cancellation of the car registration, the car license fee will be refunded.
+Legally, the formula of the refund is the license fee per year X 0.24% X day of the validity period (The remaining validity period needs to be more than 60 days)

-3. Since the car owner leave Hong Kong without home address, how to transact the vehicle registry cancellation and license fee refundation?
+3. Since the car owner leaves Hong Kong without a home address, how to transact the vehicle registry cancellation and license fee refundation?

 To the Transport Department: